 Retrieve Generic Process Model from the GPM repository

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to retrieve locally from the GPM repository a previously published GPM in order to initialize the project manger and/or quality engineer work.

 PM Tool must be able to retrieve locally from the GPM repository a previously published GPM in order to initialize the project manger and/or quality engineer work.
 The GPM repository is a shared directory accessible by all the authorized actors.
 This scenario aims to copy a given GPM file from the shared directory to a local directory with a given name.
 The new copied file is then open in the diagram editor in order to let the authorized actor to start to customize the process.
 The objective is then to update it in order to make it transform into a publishable enactable process model.